lingui/js-lingui/docs/ref/lingui-cli.rst

 .. lingui-cli-option:: --clean

 Remove obsolete messages from catalogs.
-Message becomes obsolete when it's no longer in the source code.
+Message becomes obsolete when it's missing in the source code.

 .. lingui-cli-option:: --format <format>